 New York City

-All references to the letters of Saint Ignatius of Antioch are to the translation and edition of Cyril C. Richardson, Early Christian Fathers (New York: Collier, 1970).
+1. All references to the letters of Saint Ignatius of Antioch are to the translation and edition of Cyril C. Richardson, Early Christian Fathers, Library of Christian Classics, I (New York: Colier, 1970).